Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 Diabetes risk

-A diabetes test measures your blood sugar levels to find out whether you have diabetes or are at risk of developing it.
+A diabetes test measures your blood sugar levels to find out whether you may have diabetes or might be at risk of developing it.¹,²

 Vitamin D deficiency